Today’s sermon Pastor Brad Murphy invites us to drink the cup of Jesus that is the life and suffering of our Lord.

 There is always an excuse to put something off until later.
 I understand prioritizing, but I have discovered that I will get a lot more done if I just do what I need to do, right now.
 I’m focusing on removing distractions, clearing my mind of worry, and being wherever I am, right now.

 Try it today for yourself and see what God can do through you, right now.

-Lighting the Way to Life We are here for the brokenhearted, the lonely, the sick, the weary, for those who need forgiveness.
-Here, … Read More »
+Helping People Experience Jesus in a Life-Changing Way We are here for the brokenhearted, the lonely, the sick, the weary, for those … Read More »

 We are so excited to meet you.
 God has good things planned for your life.
 He has promised that those who seek Him will find Him.
 It's our … Read More »